BowenBZ/Stereo_SLAM/README.md

 * Calculate the pose of current frame
     * Find corresponding `keypoints` in current `left` frame to last `left` frame by optical flow
     * Calculate curren pose by 3D-2D BA
-        * Initial guess is calculated by last 2 frames relative motion and last frame's pose
         * 3D points are `mappoints` of last frame `keypoints`
         * 2D points are current frame `keypoints`
+        * Initial guess is calculated by last 2 frames relative motion and last frame's pose
+        * Vertex is the pose with initial guess
+        * Edges are unary edge with mappoints world coordiante as memebers and 2D key-point pixel coordiante as measurement
         * Update relative motion with final calculated pose and last frame's pose
     * If the number of good tracked point is low, defines current left frame as new `keyframe`
         * Do the initialization work for this two `left` and `right` frames